-In North Carolina, redistricting is controlled by the state legislature.
+In North Carolina, both congressional and state legislative redistricting is controlled by the state legislature — and is not subject to a gubernatorial veto.
 When partisan politicians control the mapmaking process, we’re especially vulnerable to gerrymandering — which is why it’s so important we push our lawmakers to be transparent and consider public testimony every step of the way.

 - Keeping communities of interest and political subdivisions whole.

 - Maximizing the number of politically competitive districts

 - To protect one or more incumbents, declared candidates, or political party.

 - With intent or effect of denial/abridgement of voting rights or vote dilution because of race or membership in language minority group.

 When done fairly, redistricting is a chance for political power to be equitably distributed across different communities, making sure everyone has a seat at the table.